rwx-777/The_Wonders_of_Java/README.md

 - How does it execute ?

 Solution:
-- \u000d is the unicode character for "newline"
+- \u000d is the unicode character for "newline".
+So when Java first runs the code, it replaces the unicode characters with the actual meaning.